togarashimayo/togarashimayo.github.io/content/more/visions-and-goals.md

 * Finish the DW Nico's Weg (Way) A1 & A2 courses
 * Finish Duolingo's A2 section
 * Practice German for at least 15 minutes per day
-* Complete 1 German 32-page kid's book per week
+* Read at least four German manhwa or webtoon chapters per week

 ## 2022 - 2023